 At the 2019 Impact Florida Summit, Sonja Santelises spoke about leading her district through a review of the materials, practices, and opportunities it provides to students and determining whether the district is providing those resources in an equitable way.
 In her speech and this blog post, she describes how looking at and combating this “educational red-lining” will pay dividends for students and the community at large.

 I hear and talk a lot about the inequities that exist in classrooms, schools, and districts.
-Indeed, conversations about equity in education and our need to address that issue have grown to a point of buzzworthiness.
+Indeed, conversations about access and opportunity in education and our need to address that issue have grown to a point of buzzworthiness.
 Sadly, many of these conversations miss the mark.

 If we are going to remove the inequities that exist in our classrooms, our schools, and our school districts, we must get real about the opportunity gaps that result from the choices we, the adults, make at every level of our education system.
 We have to look at multiple levels within our organizations or we will mistakenly conclude that we have checked the appropriate box and move on – when the reality is that we haven’t actually addressed the issue.
 We have to approach these gaps with fervor, but also with genuine curiosity and commitment to improving outcomes in partnership with the teachers who are with our students every day.